pyDataVis/pyDataVis/docs/pyDataVis.md

 ## Peak finding and Peak fitting

 These two options of *Tools* menu are working together because after finding the peaks, the *Peak finding* module automatically calls the *Peak fitting* module.
+It should be noticed that this module requires that the baseline is at zero.
+You can use the [Baseline](#baseline) correction tool if this not the case.

 Selecting the *Peak finding* option pops up the Peak finding dialog as shown on figure 10.
-When the signal is noisy there are a very large number of peaks.
-To select only the relevant ones two parameters are used: the height of the smallest peak (minHeight) and the width of the narrowest peak (minWidth).
+To select only the relevant peaks, two parameters are used: the height of the smallest peak (minHeight) and the width of the narrowest peak (minWidth).

 ![Figure 10 - Peak finding tool](img/peakFind1.png){width=500px}